Skip to content

 Configuring the POM

-The pom is published alongside the project and contains the project coordinates as well as some general information about the project like an url and the used license.
+The pom is published alongside the project and contains the project coordinates as well as some general information about the project like a url and the used license.

 This configuration also determines the coordinates (group:artifactId:version) used to consume the library.